 What Are Low Sodium Levels?

 Sodium is one of the many important electrolytes in the body.
 It has many vital functions, including maintaining a healthy water balance in and around the cells, proper muscle function, proper nerve function, stable blood pressure levels, etc. It is of vital importance to maintain a good balance within the sodium levels in our body.
-Critically Low sodium levels in blood is also referred to as hyponatremia.
+Critically low sodium levels in the blood is also referred to as hyponatremia.
 Hyponatremia happens whenever there is an imbalance between the water and the sodium levels in the body.
 In healthy adults, what is considered to be normal sodium levels is anything between 135 and 145 mEq/L. Anything below 135 mEq/L is labeled as hyponatremia.

 Causes Of Low Sodium Levels

 There is a long list of possible causes that can lead to dangerously low sodium levels.
 Many of these causes are underlying medical issues, as well.

 Here are some of the most common causes of low sodium levels;

 - Using certain medications such as diuretics, antidepressants, etc.

 - Syndrome of inappropriate antidiuretic hormone secretion (SIADH)

 - Kidney disease